albush/WCSATX2016/WCSATX2016.md

 --- -->

-> That seems like a lot.
--- me
+# Improv Your Blog

-^ When I listed them all, I was shocked.
-That's a lot of content.
-And I'm not even what I would consider a prolific content creator.
-I had a great discussion with a colleague, and through our discussion I realized that The Rules of Improv have shaped the way I approach content creation.
+^ When this opportunity to speak at WordCamp came up, I wanted to speak on Community, and Collaboration, and Content Creation - And I realized that's what Improv is.
+I started to create the presentation, and just went with it.
+I realized that The Rules of Improv have shaped the way I approach content creation.

 ---